 In 2015, noncommunicable diseases (NCDs) killed 39.5 million people, accounting for 70% of total global deaths.
 NCDs have recently become one of the most serious health problems not only in high income countries, but also in low and middle income countries.
 In HIAS Health, we investigate social determinants of health behaviour and outcomes, aiming to inform policies for changing population health behaviour and for reducing socioeconomic health inequality.
 In particular, we conduct research to analyze a large scale consumer panel survey data, to understand the patterns of purchasing of risk-factor products (tobacco, alcohol, and soft drink), and also to quantitatively evaluate the impacts of public health policies to encourage healthier life styles.

-A lot of effort is being made all over the world to develop the operation of public healthcare systems using evidence of “cost effectiveness” of health technologies.
-This research project aims to quantify “the health opportunity cost” of the healthcare budget.
-The health opportunity cost is a quantity that provides grounds for coverage and pricing of health technologies (medicine, medical devices, etc.) based on “cost effectiveness” for the purpose of improving the efficiency of healthcare resource allocation.
+This research project aims to quantify “the health opportunity cost” of healthcare spending, to ultimately inform national cost-effectiveness thresholds.
+The health opportunity cost is a quantity that provides the grounds for cost effectiveness of health technologies to justify coverage and pricing of health technologies .
 The health opportunity cost of funding a given health technology can be defined as the level of population health that could have been gained if the budget had been allocated to another technology within the healthcare system.
-This research quantitatively identifies the health opportunity cost using data on individual medical expenses in Japan, a high-income country, as well as in the Republic of Indonesia, a middle-income country.
-The extracted quantitative values will be used as a criteria to inform the cost effectiveness of health technologies in each country, or in another words, “the cost effectiveness threshold.”
+This research quantitatively identifies the health opportunity cost using data on individual medical expenses in Japan and Bhutan.

 Big data such as receipts (medical fee statements) are available in the area of healthcare and nursing care and analysis of these data is expected to contribute to more efficient healthcare and nursing care.
 By developing analysis methods to analyze behavior change (incentives) of patients and healthcare institutions through analysis of domestic medical information, and utilizing a network of collaboration with overseas universities (SIGMA) which is promoted by Hitotsubashi University, HIAS Health works with big data used in international comparisons and other sources.